 Third, the median preference is broadly similar to the size we’ve seen in earlier examples, and conforms to well-known stereotypes.
 It’s also close to the size of common glamour models like “page 3” girls or centerfolds.
 In fact, some vintage centerfolds (NSFW) are larger than most sex dolls, despite the extreme rarity of this size in the general population.
-So are these storefront mannequins.
+So are these storefront mannequins designed to attract passersby.

 When we consider both overall clothing measurements and bust size, here’s what the median sex doll looks like:

-As an additional piece of evidence I’ll draw your attention to the top image search results for “best breasts” (NSFW).
-This search was conducted anonymously using Tor and DuckDuckGo to avoid contaminating the results with any past history.
-Most of the images are similar to the median sex doll shown above.
-A search for older images yields the same result.
+You might still be tempted to dismiss these conclusions because they're derived from an analysis of imaginary women.
+So I’ll now draw your attention to the top 50 uncensored image-search results for “best breasts” (NSFW).
+This search was conducted anonymously using Tor to avoid contaminating the results with any past history.

-Sex dolls, anime girls, centerfolds, stereotypes, search results, and common sense all agree.
+Common sense, stereotypes, search results, AI images, sex dolls, anime girls, and vintage centerfolds all agree.
 It doesn't matter if men deny it to be polite or to impress you with their refinement.
-The evidence they're attracted to large breasts is simply overwhelming.
+The evidence they're attracted to large breasts is overwhelming.
+In practice, bigger is better.

 The diverse examples we’ve examined so far point toward a common male taste.
 This common taste is remarkably consistent between times and places.